rsms/inter/CONTRIBUTING.md

 ### Using the toolchain

-Currently the toolchain has only been tested on macOS, and all you need is [Python](https://www.python.org/), which comes pre-installed with macOS, so no need to install anything.
-Python can easily be installed in Windows, Linux and other OSes.
+Currently the toolchain has only been tested on macOS, and all you need is legacy [Python 2.7](https://www.python.org/), which comes pre-installed with macOS, so no need to install anything.
+Python 2 can easily be installed in Windows, Linux and other OSes.

 You'll want to open a Terminal for this.